Bath Spa University2015 League Table Ranking 69

 - A strong focus on creativity, culture and enterprise.

-- Schools of study: Art & Design; Education; Science, Enterprise and Environment; Humanities and Cultural Industries; Music & Performing Arts.
+- Schools of study: Art & Design; Education; Society, Enterprise and Environment; Humanities and Cultural Industries; Music & Performing Arts.

 - Highest Ofsted rating for teacher education.